KeremAR/DevOps-Cheat/Docker/docker-readme.md

 - [Docker Commands](#docker-commands)
 - [Artifact Registry](#artifact-registry)

+### How Containerization Works on Linux

+In Linux, a "container" is an illusion created by isolating a process from the rest of the system.
+This is achieved with a few key Linux kernel features:

+1.  **Namespaces (Isolation):** Namespaces are the primary feature for isolation, controlling what a process can see.
+A new set of namespaces is created for a container (using system calls like `unshare`) to provide a private view of system resources like processes (PID), network interfaces (Net), and the filesystem (Mnt).
+A foundational concept for filesystem isolation is `chroot`, which changes a process's root directory, making it seem like it has its own dedicated filesystem.

+2.  **Control Groups (cgroups) (Resource Limiting):** Cgroups control how many system resources a process can use.
+This ensures a container cannot monopolize the host's CPU, memory, or I/O, allowing many containers to run on a single host without interfering with each other.

+In short, namespaces make a process *think* it's running alone on an operating system, while cgroups ensure it doesn't consume more than its fair share of resources.

 ## Docker Basics
 ![ROADMAP](/Media/container_proccess.png)
 Docker uses a **client-server architecture** consisting of three main components: